ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/6th-7th-diff.png" description="6th vs. 7th iteration quality." %}

-The 7th iteration was deemed to be the final iteration of the Lorraine, Wandering Warrior card stock.
+The 7th iteration was intended to be the final iteration of the Lorraine, Wandering Warrior before the official release.
+However due to cutting issues discovered after print the thick card stock [DEMO22 &middot; EN-002 C](#demo22--en-002-c) was officially deemed to be the 8th iteration of the sample cards.

 ### DOAp 1st &middot; EN-000 C - Cold foil test (uncut sheet)